simonstl/erlang-simple-string/README.md

 # Erlang simple string

-A wrapper library that attempts to make Erlang's string functions in the string, lists, erlang, and (eventually) re modules seem coherent to beginners.
+A wrapper library that attempts to make Erlang's string functions in the string, lists, erlang, and re modules seem coherent to beginners.

 The initial version is purely a wrapper for traditional list-based strings.
 Future versions may: